-The following related parties transacted with the Company or Company controlled entities during the years:
+The following related parties transacted with the Company or Company controlled entities during the periods:

-- (a) Andrew Hale is a Director and the Company's President and CEO. - (b) Blaine Bailey is a Director and Chairman of the Company's Audit Committee.
-He controls Promaid Services Ltd. ("Promaid.") which provides the Company with financial services. - (c) Stephen Brohman is the Company's CFO.
+- (a) Andrew Hale is a Director and the Company's President and CEO. - (b) Blaine Bailey is a Director and Chairman of the Company's Audit Committee. - (c) Stephen Brohman is the Company's CFO.
 He is a principal of Donaldson Brohman Martin CPA Inc. ("DBM CPA") a firm in which he has significant influence.
 DBM CPA provides the Company with accounting and tax services. - (d) George Routhier is a Company Director.
 He is the owner of Pipedreemz Inc. ("Pipedreemz"), which provides advisory services to the Company.